 Star Fox 64 (primary influence on 64 and Melee versions)

-Achievement System: The "Challenges" grid in Brawl (and presumably the 4th title) which was originally used in Kirby Air Ride and later in Kid Icarus: Uprising.
+Achievement System: The "Challenges" grid in Brawl which was originally used in Kirby Air Ride and later in Kid Icarus: Uprising.
 The player can view the details of any achievement that is horizontally adjacent to one already obtained (but can obtain any one at any time; the game will notify them after a battle); each one provides a Cosmetic Award like new trophies or music for their in-game collection.
 The player also receives a few "hammer" items to bypass a given Challenge and unlock its reward directly.

 Acronym and Abbreviation Overload: Competitive players communicate with a developed lingo using terms like "fair"note forward aerial attack, "d-smash"note downward smash attack, "WD"note wave dash, "DI"note directional influence, "SHFFL", "DACUS"note dash attack canceled up smash, and "utilt"note upward tilt attack, none of which you would find in an official strategy guide.
 For example, "SHFFL", pronounced as "shuffle", is an advanced technique executed by Short-Hopping, Fast-Falling, and Lag-canceling.